justin808/react-rails-tutorial/README.md

 ```
 Point browser to http://0.0.0.0:4000.

-It's important to not run the rails server on the same port as the node server.
+It's important to run the rails server on different port than the node server.

 Change a JSX file and see it update right after you hit save in the browser.
 Any
 data on the screen will still be there.

 ## Automatically Building the rails-bundle.js